-indicator_types would be labels in 2.0
+indicator_types would be labels and pattern_type is not used in 2.0

 Sightings

 In STIX 1.x sightings were a property of IndicatorType.
 In STIX 2.x, sightings are a top-level STIX relationship object.
 Because they represent the relationship (match) of an indicator pattern to observed data (or other object), they are more naturally represented as a STIX 2.x relationship.